zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### Variants in ZarfComponentConfig

 A previous version of this proposal allowed a ZarfComponentConfig to declare either a `.component` field or a `.variants[]` field.
 The `.component` field was a single object representing a component importable by any package.
-The `.variants` field was a list of components where each entry had to specify a `.target` block (e.g. flavors, OSes, or architectures) to differentiate itself from the other entries.
-Zarf would error if two entries under `.variants` shared the same target.
+The `.variants` field was a list of components where each entry had to specify a `.target` or `.selector` block (e.g. OS, flavors, or architectures) to differentiate itself from the other entries.
+Zarf would error if two entries under `.variants` shared the same target/selector.
 The `zarf component publish` command would have grown a `--all-variants` flag to publish every variant in one file at once.

 This was rejected in favor of "exactly one component per file" to keep the mental model simple.
 With variants, a single file could expand into many components depending on flavor/OS/arch, and authors had to reason about which entry applied where.
 Forcing a 1:1 file-to-component mapping makes the import tree easy to follow at the cost of a few extra files for components with multiple targets.

 #### List of Components

-Another possibility for the [component config schema](#zarf-component-config-schema) was to have a list of components under a `.components[]` field, where each entry must specify a `.target` block.
+Another possibility for the [component config schema](#zarf-component-config-schema) was to have a list of components under a `.components[]` field, where each entry must specify a `.target` or `.selector` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
 The plural `.components[]` key would likely confuse users on this aspect.

 #### Variants Extend Base Component

 Another possibility for the [component config schema](#zarf-component-config-schema) is to have a single `.component` field that can be extended by a list of `.variants`.
 The `.component` field would be required, and could be imported or published as defined.
 It could also be extended using the `.variants` field.
 The logic for extending would exactly mirror the [component import logic](https://docs.zarf.dev/ref/components/#component-imports); the variant would import the base component.
+Each variant would specify a `.selector` (for flavor/architecture) or `.target` (for OS) to differentiate itself.

 This would be especially useful when there are multiple configurations of a chart, such as the example below.
 Each flavor prescribes its own values file and images, but otherwise is the same.
 A similar situation is seen in the [k3s sub-package](https://github.com/zarf-dev/zarf/blob/main/packages/distros/k3s/zarf.yaml) of the main Zarf repository.
 The only differences between the two k3s components are the files that vary by architecture.